JKSH/LQ-Bindings/README.md

 near future, (ii) the library is far from feature-complete, (iii) performance is not optimized, and (iv) you might experience crashes.
 Other issues include:

-* You currently can't free any resources or disconnect signals, except by calling _LQCoreEngine.lvclass:Stop Engine.vi_.
+* You currently can't disconnect signals, except by calling _LQCoreEngine.lvclass:Stop Engine.vi_.

 * QWinThumbnailToolButton cannot be applied to non-Qt windows, such as LabVIEW front panels.

-* There are a few small memory leaks, which will persist until you close LabVIEW.

 Roadmap